-Since April 2017, the way that the government funds apprenticeships changed.
+Since April 2017, the way that the government funds apprenticeships has changed.
 All employers operating in the UK with an annual pay bill of more than £3m are now charged a levy of 0.5%.
-We’ve collated everything you need to know about the levy, and how you can use it to hire finance and accountancy apprentices.
+We’ve collated everything you need to know about the levy, give you a better understanding of the cost of apprenticeship training, and how you can use it to hire finance and accountancy apprentices.

 How the apprenticeship levy works